TypeRocket/typerocket/README.md

 #### Wild Cards

 TypeRocket also supports wildcards using dot notation for deeply nested fields.
-For example, when using the new builder field and custom components.

 ##### Example: On an existing model like `PagesModel`

+Here we have a custom event component used by a builder field with a field that requires a link.

 ```php // In your themes functions.php
 add_action('tr_model', function($model) {